dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

-If you specify `""` as the description, the failure message will contain the sequence of words in the matcher name followed by the parameter values printed as a tuple.
+If you specify `""` as the description, the failure message will contain the sequence of words in the matcher name followed by the parameter values printed as m_a tuple.
 For example,

 ```cpp
   MATCHER_P2(InClosedRange, low, hi, "") { ... }